AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS AEPCore 3.8.0

+* Updated the minimum supported versions to iOS 11.0, tvOS 11.0.
 * Added support for overriding internal logging service with customer-provided implementation.
 * Added a new API to the LaunchRulesEngine class that enables adding new rules without replacing the existing ones.